Step 1- Check your eligibility for an adult passport.

 - you cannot answer the security questions for the renewal form

-In person: You can collect a paper copy of the application at the Passports Office.
-You will need a guarantor and additional documents so we suggest that you collect this form before making an appointment to lodge your application.
+Alternatively, you can collect a paper copy of the application at the Australian High Commission.
+You will need a guarantor and additional documents, so we suggest that you collect this form before making an appointment to lodge your application.

 Step 4 - Prove your Australian Citizenship